bootstrap-ruby/bootstrap_form/CONTRIBUTING.md

 ### 6. Done!

-Somebody will shortly review your pull request and if everything is good will be merged into master brach.
+Somebody will shortly review your pull request and if everything is good will be merged into master branch.
 Eventually gem will be published with your changes.

 ---